freshfrogs/freshfrogs.github.io/help/index.md

 ### How do I Mint?

 1. First **Connect** an Ethereum wallet!
 Don't have a wallet?
-We recommend Meta Mask Browser extensions will automatically be deteced, and a request will be sent with your provider.
-When using a mobile device: Use the built in browser within your wallet's app.
+We recommend Meta Mask

+    - Browser extensions will automatically be deteced, a request will be sent to your provider.

+    - When using a mobile device: Use the built in browser within your wallet's app.

 2. Next, **Select** up to NINE Frogs to mint per transaction!